ObolNetwork/obol-docs/docs/start/quickstart_group.md

       <img src="/img/DappnodeRepo.png" alt="Retrieve IPFS Hash" />
     </li>
     <li>
-      Go back to DappNode Dashboard > Dappstore, select the “Public” tab, and accept the terms & conditions before proceeding.
+      Go back to DappNode Dashboard > Dappstore, select the 'Public' tab, and accept the terms & conditions before proceeding.
       <img src="/img/PublicTab.png" alt="Select Public Tab" />
     </li>
     <li>
-      Paste the IPFS hash you copied from github and click search (It may take a minute for the package to be found.)
-You will then be presented with package install page.
-Under the blue install button, click on advanced options & toggle the button to "bypass only signed safe restriction".
+      Paste the IPFS hash you copied from Github and click 'Search' (It may take a minute for the package to be found.)
+You will then be presented with the package installation page.
+Under the blue 'Install' button, click on 'Advanced Options' & toggle the button to 'Bypass only signed safe restriction'.
       <img src="/img/BypassButton.png" alt="bypass only signed safe restriction" />
     </li>
     <li>
-      Click install & in the config mode page > select new cluster & submit. (if you already have the config URL, you can select URL option.)
+      Click 'Install' & in the config mode page > select new cluster & submit. (if you already have the config URL, you can select URL option.)
       <img src="/img/InstallPAckage.png" alt="Install Package" />
     </li>
     <li>
-      Accept the terms & conditions and the install process will start straight afterwards.
+      Accept the terms & conditions and the install process will begin.
       <img src="/img/TermsAndConditions.png" alt="Accept terms and conditions" />
       <img src="/img/PackageInstalling.png" alt="Package Installing" />
     </li>
     <li>
-      You should now be able to see the Holesky Obol package under the packages tab.
-Click on the package to see further details.
+      You should now be able to see the Holesky Obol package under the 'Packages' tab.
+Click on the package to see important details.
       <img src="/img/PackagesTab.png" alt="Go to packages tab" />
     </li>
     <li>
-      Under the Info tab, you will be able to see the pre-generated ENRs, status of all five validator containers, their volumes & other menu options.
+      Under the 'Info' tab, you will be see pre-generated ENRs, along with information such as the status of all five distributed validator clusters, their docker volumes & other menu options.
       <img src="/img/GetENR.png" alt="Get your ENR" />
     </li>
     <li>
-      Choose any of the ENRs listed that are not already in use.
-Now that you have your ENR, you can proceed to the next step!
+      Select any of the ENRs listed that are not already in use.
+This ENR will be used in the next step.
     </li>
   </ol>
 </p>